Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Hindmarsh-Brompton had a median taxpayer income of $54,638 and an average of $63,924 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This is slightly below the national average for that year.
-Greater Adelaide's median income was $52,592 and average income was $64,886 during the same period.
-Based on a Wage Price Index growth of 12.83% since financial year 2022, estimated incomes as of September 2025 would be approximately $61,648 (median) and $72,125 (average).
+The Hindmarsh-Brompton SA2 had a median taxpayer income of $54,638 and an average of $63,924 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This was slightly below the national average for that year.
+Greater Adelaide's median income was $52,592 with an average of $64,886 during the same period.
+Based on Wage Price Index growth of 12.83% since financial year 2022, estimated median and average incomes as of September 2025 would be approximately $61,648 and $72,125 respectively.
 Census 2021 income data shows Hindmarsh-Brompton's household, family, and personal incomes ranked modestly, between the 43rd and 52nd percentiles.
-Income analysis revealed that 32.0% of locals (6,549 people) fell into the $1,500 - 2,999 income category, similar to the surrounding region's 31.8%.
+Income analysis revealed that 32.0% of locals (6,549 people) fell into the $1,500-$2,999 income category, consistent with broader trends in the surrounding region at 31.8%.
 Housing affordability pressures were severe, with only 83.3% of income remaining after housing costs, ranking at the 43rd percentile.
 The area's SEIFA income ranking placed it in the 5th decile.

 Frequently Asked Questions - Income